opengovsg/postmangovsg-guide/api-guide/programmatic-email-api/send-email-api/attachments.md

 * The cumulative size of all attachments should not exceed 10MB.
 * You can find the list of supported attachment file types below.

+You will receive a `413` error if the requirements above are not met.

 ### Supported attachment file types

 <details>